danstod/flockcover-task1/README.md

 # Technology choices

-I chose to use 'express' for it's performance and maturity and flexibility as a framework as well as being something that I've used in previous projects.
+I chose to use Node 'express' for it's performance and maturity and flexibility as a framework as well as being something that I've used in previous projects.

 For the caching choices, although memcache will likely perform better for small/simple data sets, Redis was chosen as a longer term solution due to it's flexibility and it's support of a variety of data structures.

 # Technical compromises

-I used javascript to build a solution quickly but if many features were requested in future I would consider rewriting in Typescript or another statically typed solution like FlowJS.
+I have used javascript to build a solution quickly but if many more features were expected in the future I would consider rewriting in Typescript or another statically typed solution like FlowJS.

 The retry logic is simplistic and there may be better solutions for this so this is something that should be reviewed.